This information is part of the Colgate University catalog, 2021-22.

 All geology and environmental geology majors are encouraged to consider the advantages and challenges of undertaking honors in geology.
-A GPA of 3.20 or higher in the four core courses (GEOL 201, GEOL 215, GEOL 225, and GEOL 235), plus the two required 400-level courses are required for a student to become eligible for honors.
+A GPA of 3.20 or higher in the five core courses (GEOL 190,GEOL 201, GEOL 215, GEOL 225, and GEOL 235), plus the two required 400-level courses are required for a student to become eligible for honors.
 In addition, at least six full-credit courses in biology, chemistry, mathematics, or physics must be taken to become eligible for honors.
 GEOG 245 can be taken in place of one of these six courses.

-In addition, honors candidates must complete a year-long senior thesis, which represents the culmination of a research project that typically begins during the summer before the senior year and continues during the fall and spring terms of the senior year.
+Honors candidates must also complete a year-long senior thesis, which represents the culmination of a research project that typically begins during the summer before the senior year and continues during the fall and spring terms of the senior year.
 The written thesis must be completed and orally defended by the end of the spring semester.
 Following the defense, and with the recommendation of the thesis committee, the geology faculty will vote to award honors.
 Awarding the distinction of honors is based primarily on the quality of the written thesis but will also include an overall assessment of the student's academic record.
 Students who may be eligible for honors will be notified in the spring of the junior year by their academic adviser.

-Topical Concentration: Marine Science — Freshwater Science is offered with the cooperation of the biology department through the Division of Natural Sciences.
+Topical Concentration: Marine — Freshwater Science is offered with the cooperation of the biology department through the Division of Natural Sciences.
 This major is intended for students who are interested in aquatic sciences and who wish to major in both biology and geology while preparing for certain teaching, museum, and technical positions, and for selected graduate studies programs.

 The department offers two summer field courses.
-GEOL 120 The Geology of America's Parks (Extended Study) is designed for introductory level students and includes a two- to three-week field component.
+GEOL 120 - The Geology of America's Parks (Extended Study) is designed for introductory level students and includes a two- to three-week field component.
 GEOL 320 - Techniques of Field Geology is designed for junior and senior majors; occasionally sophomores with strong geology preparation participate also.
 The course lasts for five weeks and examines classic geologic areas in such locations as Colorado, Wyoming, Idaho, and the northeastern United States.
 The course is shown as a summer course on the student's transcript.
 Contact the department chair for further information.

 See Off-Campus Study for information on off-campus programs in Australia, the United Kingdom (Wales or Manchester) and more.